lilsummer/Get_Clean_Data/Codebook.md

   Used variables are from X_test.txt and X_train.txt.

 ##Names of columns and why
+#In the final tidy dataset, column 1 is the subject label, column 2 is the activity label, column 3-88 are extracted from the raw data set according to features.txt.
+Only means and standard deviation of the measurements are selected.
-  In the final tidy dataset, the names of columns are:
+  the names of columns are:

   [1] "subject"
   [2] "activity"
   [3] "tBodyAcc-mean()-X"